 - The “Preview” button available in the publish settings section of your live channel

-- The “Share Code” that is an URL allowing you to share your live event on your social media platform.
+- The “Share Code” is an URL allowing you to share your live event on your social media platform.
 This is also available in the “publish settings” section of your live channel within your Dacast account

 - The JS or iframe embed code, previously embedded on your website.